michaelfaith84/SpotterTracker/README.md

 #### Notes

+- The app is done enough for testing but not quite there yet.
 - Only works on Android at the moment.
   - Tested on the Pixel 6 Pro running Android 13